jenkins-infra/status/content/issues/2023-05-30-rating-migration.md

   - rating.jenkins.io
 section: issue
 ---

+[Final message]
+Migration complete with a 3 minutes downtime.

 [Initial message]
 A migration of the application "Rating" (`rating.jenkins.io` - used by <https://www.jenkins.io/changelog-stable/> and <https://www.jenkins.io/changelog/> pages) from `prodpublick8s` cluster to `publick8s` cluster is planned today on Tuesday 30th of May 2023 at 16h45 UTC.